Oatcake: Plain Web Typography

 tags: Keyboard not found.
 Press F1 to continue.

-Oatcake styles <samp>
+Oatcake styles <samp> the same as

-, making the difference only semantic.
+<code>, making the difference only semantic.
 I didn't

 think two different styles for these would be likely to clearly say